-This Mexican rice recipe is made in just one pot in about 45 minutes.
+This recipe is made in just one pot in about 45 minutes.
 It’s full of flavor and easy to customize.
 I love to top it with some fresh cilantro, however feel free to add a sprinkle of fresh lime juice or some minced jalapenos for some additional heat.
 Yum!

-Is there a difference between Spanish rice and Mexican rice?
+Difference between Spanish rice and Mexican rice

 Spanish rice and Mexican rice are often interchanged and are basically the same dish.
 Both have similar base ingredients, like rice, tomatoes (or tomato sauce), chicken bouillon or broth.
 Depending on who makes it, the only small difference may be that Spanish rice is made with saffron instead of cumin.
-If made with saffron, the Spanish rice will have more of a yellowish tent versus an orange or red color.
+If made with saffron, it will have more of a yellowish tent versus an orange or red color.

-Why is Mexican rice orange?
+Why is it orange?